goblindegook/wp-cas-server/README.txt

 By default, the plugin provides methods under the `wp-cas` endpoint.
 So, if you're configuring a CAS client to use your site at `www.my-site.com`, then the full URI should be something like `https://www.my-site.com/wp-cas/`.

-The endpoint may be changed at any time by navigating to Settings > Permalinks in the Admin Dashboard.
-Bear in mind that changing the endpoint will force you to reconfigure all CAS clients that use the service.
+The endpoint may be changed at any time by navigating to **Settings > Permalinks** in the Admin Dashboard.
+Bear in mind that if you change the endpoint you will also need to reconfigure all CAS clients that use the service.

 = What do I do if a malicious agent forges or alters my security tickets? =